SimplyMinimal/fleet-mcp/docs/USAGE.md

 ```

 #### `fleet_get_script`
-Get details of a specific script.
+Get details of a specific script including its contents.

 **Parameters:**
 - `script_id` (int): ID of the script to retrieve